FPGA-Calculator/Framework/README.md

 * Verilator ([Install][verilator], suggested to install TOT and recompile it yourself)
 * Qt ([Install][Qt] version 5.15.x and support for desktop and WebAssembly targets

 Altough you could set everything up in Linux, the development was done in Windows 10 with WSL2 (Windows Subsystem for Linux) running Verilator.
-The setup is explained in more details [in a blog post here][blog]
+The setup is explained in more details [in a blog post here][blog4]

 ## Build
 The same Verilog sources are build using different tools, for different purpose.